-Be sure to present your Ikon pass at resort-owned restaurants and retail shops for 15% off your food, clothing, and accessories for the full Ikon Pass and 10% off for the Base Pass (*some restrictions may apply).
+Be sure to present your Ikon pass at resort-owned restaurants and retail shops for 15% off your food, clothing, and accessories (except hard goods) for the full Ikon Pass and 10% off for the Base Pass (*some restrictions may apply).
 All Alterra owned resorts (including Steamboat) now have exclusive partnerships with outdoor clothing and accessories leader, The North Face, making these off-mountain pass privileges even more appealing.

 Friends and Family